opticpow/terraform-vsphere/README.md

 - `ip_address` - static IP address.
 - `subnet_mask` - required if `ip_address` is specified.
 - `gateway` - used together with `ip_address`.
+- `customization_specification` - customise the guest VM using a predefined customization specification

 ## Computed Parameters
 - `ip_address` - if `power_on=true` and VMware Tools are installed in guest OS.

+## Windows support

+You can now customise Windows VMs by using predefined customisation specifications in vSphere.
+At this stage specifying customisation using the domain option on the fly is for Linux only

 ## Complete Example
 ```